-Cesaryna Pena is the Special Assistant at the Mayor's Fund to Advance New York City.
-Prior to joining the Mayor's Fund, Cesaryana was an Administrative Assistant at a small middle-market investment banking firm while completing a full-time course load at Medgar Evers College.
+Cesaryna Pena is the Administrative and Programs Associate at the Mayor's Fund to Advance New York City.
+In her role, Cesaryna provides administrative and programmatic support across Mayor's Fund teams, which include serving as Deputy Agency Chief Contracting Officer.
+Prior to joining the Mayor's Fund, Cesaryna was an Administrative Assistant at a small middle-market investment banking firm while completing a full-time course load at Medgar Evers College.
 Cesaryna graduated with a Bachelor's in Public Administration in May 2015.
 She has also interned with the Fiscal Operations department at the Mayor's Office as well as with the public relations department at Bloomberg LP.
 Cesaryna was born in New York City and lives in upper Manhattan with her parents and three younger brothers.

 Jill Price serves as the Director of Finance and Operations at the Mayor's Fund and oversees all aspects related to finances, operations, and human resources.
 Jill is formerly from Emma L. Bowen Community Service Center as Chief Financial Officer after serving as the Director of Administration and Finance with National Council on Alcoholism and Drug Dependence, Inc. from 2012 through 2019.
 Jill has a Bachelor of Business Administration degree in Accounting, graduating from Adelphi University.
 She has worked for various organizations including the General Vision Services as a Controller, the Harlem United Community AIDS Center and the Multiple Sclerosis Society.
 Jill also holds a Certificate of Graphic and Digital Design from Parsons School of Design, New School University.